 Develops intermediate skills and applications in one or more studio arts in order to enhance students' abilities as performers, arts creators, or educators.
 Recommended: B CUSP 197 or prior experience.

-The course is an intermediate-level ballet class; previous ballet training required.
+The course is an intermediate-level ballet class; at least two years previous ballet training required.
+Alternatively, students with extensive experience in another dance technique, the willingness to be in over one's head, and to put in a lot of extra effort may try the class.
+If unsure about the course's appropriateness, please contact the instructor.
 In the course, students are encouraged to develop their own expressive movement capabilities and to gain an appreciation of ballet and the field of dance.
 The class combines physical experience with discussion and exploration of anatomical principles, dance phrasing concepts, and history of ballet.
 Classroom work is complemented with viewing and discussion of dance performances.

 Student learning goals